cabins/.emacs.d/README.md

 ## About bugs

-Any issue would be welcomed, just give me an issue if you find something not good for your usage.
+Any issue would be welcomed, just give me an issue if you find something not friendly to your usage.